-This criminal case involves a school who is accusing a student of committing three crimes: (1) unauthorized use of a computer, in violation of N.Y.P.L. § 156.05; (2) computer trespass, in violation of N.Y.P.L. § 156.10; and (3) computer tampering in
+This criminal case involves a school who is accusing a student of committing three crimes: (1) unauthorized use of a computer, in violation of N.Y.P.L. § 156.05; (2) computer trespass, in violation of N.Y.P.L. § 156.10; and (3) computer tampering

-the fourth degree, in violation of N.Y.P.L. § 156.20.
-The criminal information alleges that the student broke into the school's computer system, downloaded secure data on Internet usage, and then posted writings based on that information on a home website.
+in the fourth degree, in violation of N.Y.P.L. § 156.20.
+The criminal information alleges that the student broke into the school's computer system, downloaded secure data on Internet usage, and then posted writings based on that information on a home

-of these charges, arguing that the school district created the problem when it "secretly" installed a "buffer" computer to track all Internet usage, thereby acting in bad faith; that the district improperly failed to protect the reasonable privacy rights
+basis of these charges, arguing that the school district created the problem when it "secretly" installed a "buffer" computer to track all Internet usage, thereby acting in bad faith; that the district improperly failed to protect the reasonable privacy

-of Internet users within the school by not securing the usage data but in fact allowed easy access to it by many people; and that such arrest infringes upon a student's constitutionally protected right to free speech on a home-based website.
-The student
+rights of Internet users within the school by not securing the usage data but in fact allowed easy access to it by many people; and that such arrest infringes upon a student's constitutionally protected right to free speech on a home-based website.
+The

-further claims that the only actions taken with regard to school computers were authorized by and that the only changes to the school's computer settings were within the scope of the directives.
+student further claims that the only actions taken with regard to school computers were authorized by and that the only changes to the school's computer settings were within the scope of the directives.

 1999 - State of New York v Brandon Berry